PrasoonMishra/PrasoonMishra/README.md

 ### Hi there 👋

 I am Prasoon.
-I am a Researcher at CSE@IITM.
+I am a researcher at CSE@IITM.

 ### About Me:
 - Doing research in Parallel programming with [Prof. Krishna Nandivada](http://www.cse.iitm.ac.in/~krishna/).